oelgoetz/FlareTool02/README.md

 # Build and Test
 Command Line arguments:
-1: Build type.
-Possible values:
+1: Build type (currently V4Help/GLHelp)
--V4Help
--GLHelp
-2: Repository.
-Possible values:
-(This may depend on the path where your repositories are stored locally.
-It is assumed that they all are direct children of C:\)
--docu: git master
--docuR2022, docuR2020, docuR2019 and so on ...
+2: Path where the source projects are (and where the build project will be merged to)
 3: Language.
 Possible values: 00 01 02 03 ...
 17 is only available for GLHelp
-4: The Flare project where the master target and toc file are located
+4: The Flare project where the master target and toc file are located, e.g. Main
 5: Shut the Console window when done.
 Possible values:
 -quit
 -wait

-Other parameters are defined in the source code.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.